daanbrackel/GermGenie/README.md

 `MABA --cores 8 -i input/* -o output`

 the input should be replaced with a folder containing a barcode folder that holds a fastq.gz file of the barcode.
-The output should be a folder of your choice (recommended to use a name similar to the run name)
+The output should be a folder of your choice (recommended to use a name similar to the run name).
+The cores can be changed by your liking.

 input folder structure: